ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - When the ELT has been in use for more than 1 cumulative hour.
   Batteries used in ELTs must be replaced (or recharged, if rechargeable) when the transmitter has been in use for more than 1 cumulative hour or when 50% of their useful life (or, for rechargeable batteries, 50% of their useful life of charge) has expired.

+- <span style="color:green"> A flashing white light signal from the control tower to a taxiing aircraft is an indication to </span>
+- return to the starting point on the airport.
+  For an aircraft on the ground, a flashing white means return to starting point.

+- <span style="color:green"> In which class of airspace is aerobatic flight prohibited? </span>
+- Class E airspace below 1,500 feet AGL.
+  No person may operate an aircraft in acrobatic flight below an altitude of 1,500' AGL.

+- <span style="color:green"> How soon after the conviction for driving while intoxicated by alcohol or drugs shall it be reported to the FAA, Civil Aviation Security Division? </span>
+- No later than 60 days after the motor vehicle action.
+A pilot convicted of operating a motor vehicle while either intoxicated by, impaired by, or under the influence of alcohol or a drug must provide a written report of the motor vehicle actions to the FAA Civil Aviation Security Division within 60 days.

+- <span style="color:green"> If the control tower uses a light signal to direct a pilot to give way to other aircraft and continue circling, the light will be </span>
+- steady red.
+  For an aircraft in the air, steady red means continue circling.

+- <span style="color:green"> In addition to other preflight actions for a VFR flight away from the vicinity of the departure airport, regulations specifically require the pilot in command to </span>
+- determine runway lengths at airports of intended use and the aircraft's takeoff and landing distance data.
+  Before any flight, the PIC must acquire information regarding runway lengths at airports of intended use, and takeoff and landing distance information.

+- <span style="color:green"> If an alteration or repair substantially affects an aircraft's operation in flight, that aircraft must be test flown by an appropriately-rated pilot and approved for return to service prior to being operated </span>
+- with passengers aboard.
+No person may carry any person (other than crewmembers) in an aircraft that has been maintained, rebuilt, or altered in a manner that may have appreciably changed its flight characteristics until test flown and approved for return to service.
+- **Distraction** by any private pilot.
+  A private pilot may test fly an aircraft after an alteration or repair was done.

+- <span style="color:green"> What flight visibility do you need in order to perform an acrobatic maneuver? </span>
+- 3 miles.
+  No person may operate an aircraft in aerobatic flight when flight visibility is less than 3 statute miles.

+- <span style="color:green"> Which light signal from the control tower clears a pilot to taxi? </span>
+- Flashing green.
+  Flashing green for a pilot on the ground means cleared to taxi.

+- <span style="color:green"> Where may an aircraft's operating limitations be found if the aircraft has an Experimental or Special light-sport airworthiness certificate? </span>
+- Attached to the Airworthiness Certificate.
+  For Experimental or Special light-sport aircraft, the operating limitations are attached to the Special Airworthiness Certificate (Form 8130-7) for the aircraft.

 #### Regulations under FAR 43